Fibromyalgia Service Dog: How It Works and How to Get One

 A service dog is a highly trained dog that performs specific tasks to assist individuals with disabilities.
 The Americans with Disabilities Act (ADA) recognizes service dogs.

-Service dogs have public access rights and can accompany their handlers in various settings.
+Service dogs have public access rights and can go with their handlers in various settings.
 For individuals with fibromyalgia, a dog can offer essential mobility support, emotional comfort, and help with daily activities.

 Can Service Dogs Help People with Fibromyalgia Chronic Pain?